The Last Spritz

 ArmafEDT

 Club de Nuit Intense Man is where the Aventus dupe conversation starts and, for most people, ends.
 It launched the whole category.
-The pineapple is loud and bright up top, the birch smoke is there in the base, and the whole thing collapses into a musk-ambergris drydown that reads as unmistakably Aventus-adjacent.
+The pineapple is loud and bright up top, smoky birch runs through the mid, and the whole thing collapses into a musk-ambergris drydown that reads as unmistakably Aventus-adjacent.
 Not identical — but close enough that nobody's going to call you out.

 The main differences from the real thing: CDNIM is heavier on lemon and that smoky birch note is more forward, less polished.
 Creed Aventus proper has a rounder, fruitier mid-phase with better-integrated pineapple.
 CDNIM doesn't have that refinement, but it compensates with sheer performance — 10+ hours on skin is not unusual, which is more than you can say for some bottles of actual Aventus.

-At $25–$40 for a 105ml bottle, the value proposition is almost absurd.
+At $20–$45 for a 105ml bottle, the value proposition is almost absurd.
 If someone told you it was a $120 fragrance, you might believe them.
 The bottle looks cheap, but the juice doesn't smell it.
 Buy this if you want the Aventus DNA without the Aventus anxiety every time you spray.
+See the full breakdown.

 Dumont Nitro Black